teasp00n/RoboND-Rover-Project/writeup/writeup.md

 ### Improvements

-* Implement pathfinding algorithm to build out a path of pixels to take us back to `start_position` when we have completed grabbing all the rocks.
+* Implement path finding algorithm to build out a path of pixels to take us back to `start_position` when we have completed grabbing all the rocks.
 * Implement some concept of an objective or goal such that as the robot gathers more information like locations of rocks that it hasn't yet picked up, it will attempt to navigate in that general direction while still observing the other micro rules based on perception.
 This could also be used to return to the start once we have found all the rocks and for heading towards unmapped pixels when faced with a fork in the road.
 * Make top speed a product of the distance returned by `_to_polar_coordinates`.
 * Implement smarter turning when we are stuck or have insufficient navigable terrain in front of us.
 This isn't ideal as my rover will end up turning around when picking up a rock to its' right.